aws-samples/iot-secure-tunneling-demo/docs/test.md

 ```
 ![](https://github.com/aws-samples/iot-secure-tunneling-demo/blob/docs/imgs/test/test3.gif)

 At this point, the sourceConnectionState status should be CONNECTED as well.
-You can check it with the following command:
+Open a new terminal windown on Cloud9 (the current one is running the local proxy in source mode) and run the following command to check it:

 ```
 cd ~/environment/iot-secure-tunneling/
 ./bin/tunnel/describe.sh